ni/nilrt/README.md

     bitbake --version  # If this succeeds, you're done.
     ```

-    <font color=lightgreen>[NI]</font> builders who are connected to the NI corporate network should specify `-org` in their init script args, to provoke the script into adding the `ni-org.conf` snippet to your bitbake directory.
+    **NI builders** who are connected to the NI corporate network should specify `-org` in their init script args, to provoke the script into adding the `ni-org.conf` snippet to your bitbake directory.
 External builders *should not* use `--org`.

 5. #### Build package or packagegroups
    For example, to build Python, Ruby, and Apache for x64 targets, run the following commands: